Convergence

 Lower bound:

-We can now see that the Central Limit Theorem (CLT) - first stated without proof in Part 4: Gaussian Distribution - is precisely a statement about convergence in distribution.
+We can now see that the Central Limit Theorem (CLT) — first stated without proof when we introduced the Gaussian distribution — is precisely a statement about convergence in distribution.
 To prove the CLT rigorously, we need a tool that characterizes distributions and behaves well under limits: the moment generating function.

 Moment Generating Function (MGF)

 Verifying convergence in distribution directly - by showing pointwise convergence of CDFs at every continuity point - is often impractical.
-The moment generating function (MGF) provides a powerful alternative: it uniquely determines a distribution (when it exists) and converts the problem of distributional convergence into the simpler problem of pointwise convergence of real-valued functions.
+The moment generating function (MGF) provides a powerful alternative: it transforms the problem of distributional convergence into the simpler problem of pointwise convergence of real-valued functions, via Lévy's continuity theorem (stated below).

 Definition: Moment Generating Function (MGF)